CloudLabsAI-Azure/Fabric-Copilot/fabric-copilot.md

     ![Toolbar](images1/media/image70.png)

+    >**Note**: If you see a message saying "To help me respond to requests like this, turn on Q&A for this semantic model," please click it to enable Q&A. Then, paste the query again.

 1. You can follow the prompts to generate the report.
 Make sure to save the report if you want to access it later with the most recent updates.

 ## Review